-If you plan to go to Zambia anytime soon, there is some good news.
-Thanks to iVisa, you may be eligible for a Zambia eVisa, which is an approval letter that will get you into Zambia on one of the three airports listed on the site: Kenneth Kaunda International Airport in Lusaka, Harry Mwaanga Nkumbula International Airport in Livingstone, and Simon Mwansa Kapwepwe International Airport in Ndola.
-The entire process is applying online, and it is almost effortless.
+If you plan to go to Zambia anytime soon, good news!
+Thanks to iVisa, you may be eligible for a Visa from Zambia, which is an approval letter that will get you into Zambia on one of the three airports listed on the site: Kenneth Kaunda International Airport in Lusaka, Harry Mwaanga Nkumbula International Airport in Livingstone, and Simon Mwansa Kapwepwe International Airport in Ndola.
+The entire process is effortless, you only need to apply online.

 Frequently Asked Questions (FAQs)